andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Tips
 * Applications vary with respect to supporting Markdown.
 Use the preview feature, if available, to ensure your Markdown renders correctly.
-* Some editors will convert plain quotes to curly quotes when copy-pasting or typing, which can lead to unexpected problems when formatting a document.
+* Some editors will convert plain quotes to curly quotes when copy-pasting or typing, which can lead to unexpected problems when formatting documents.
 Make sure plain quotes are preserved when copy-pasting and typing.
-* If Markdown is rendering a character that you do not want to render, use a backslash `\` to escape it.
+* If Markdown is rendering a character that you don't want to render, use a backslash `\` to escape it.
 For example, `\_Italic\_` will show as `_Italic_` (underscores visible).
 * If an image doesn't display, make sure the path and file name are correct, including spaces and case.
 * If a list doesn't render, add a blank line before the first item.
 * For nested lists, indent by 2-4 spaces.
 Be consistent, as nesting rules can differ across renderers.